rejth/weaviate-image-search/README.md

 ### Running your web app

-> Make sure you have your Weaviate instance running with data imported before starting your web app.
+> Ensure your Weaviate instance runs with imported data before starting your web app.

 To run the web app: